 Cancel any automatic renewals you have linked to your credit card.
 Doing this will make you consciously decide in the future whether you want to pay for a service or not.

-Think about subscriptions like Netflix, Hulu, and even your gym membership.
-Consider cancelling what you don't use, and add up the total that you are spending for the subscriptions that you think you want to keep.
+Think about subscriptions like Cable, Netflix, Hulu, Disney +, Apple and even your gym membership.
+Consider canceling what you don't use, and add up the total that you are spending for the subscriptions that you think you want to keep.
 Once you see what you are spending each month, you may reconsider.

 8. Check bills for the best price possible.